 - Silent auctions: attendees bid on an item and highest bidder purchases the item

-When you buy, rent, or borrow a DVD or videotape of a movie (or any other audiovisual work) made by someone else, you are certainly free to watch the movie yourself, but beyond that, your rights are quite limited by law.
+When you buy, rent, or borrow a DVD or pay to stream a movie (or any other audiovisual work) made by someone else, you are certainly free to watch the movie yourself, but beyond that, your rights are quite limited by law.
 In particular you do not have the right to show the movie to “the public”.
 In most cases, doing that requires a separate “public performance” license from the copyright owner.